 In addition, you can create subquestions by clicking the teal “add subquestion” icon (to the right of the red “x” delete icon), or by dragging a question into another one.
 You can also drag a subquestion outward to turn it into a question.

 You can always remove a question, a subquestion, or a group of subquestions by clicking the red “x” delete icon next to each of these items.
+You may also replace the template PDF at any time by going to Settings in the left sidebar.

 When creating outlines for fixed-length assignments, you can set the region where students will write their names.
 Creating a name region is necessary for the Manage Submissions step of assigning names to submissions.
 Click the Select name region button to create a name region that covers all relevant student-identifying information.
 If you’ve already selected the region, the button will say Name region selected.
 Just like manipulating a question box, you can drag and resize the box over the desired area of the PDF.